ntwigs/funky/README.md

 ---

-Created with an unhealthy amount of hatred towards for-loops, mutations and switch-statements.
+Created with an unhealthy amount of hatred towards for-loops, mutations, and switch statements.